metadatacenter/cedar-manual/docs/_sections/a4/navigating_within_cedar.md

 When the location bar is shown at the top of the Resources box, you can click on any of the highlighted components of the location to go to that folder.

-In any Desktop view, if you want to navigate into any of the folders that are visible to you, double-click on the folder to go into it.
+In any Desktop view, if you want to navigate into any of the folders that are listed, double-click on the folder.
-This works in either search or browse mode.
 (You can also use the resource menu (*⋮*) and click on Open.)
+This works in either search or browse mode to display the contents of folder in the Desktop.

+Note that when My Workspace is the selected viewing mode (see [Your CEDAR Workspace](https://metadatacenter.github.io/cedar-manual/sections/a4/your_cedar_workspace/) for more details on viewing modes), you only see resources at the current folder level.
+In either of the Shared views you will see all the folders and artifacts that explicitly satisfy the chosen criteria.

 ## **Moving Back and Forth**